axibase/atsd/api/data/series/examples/query-interval-window.md

 ## Description

-Specify interval without `endDate` to query data for a sliding window ending with current time.
+Specify interval without `endDate` to query data for a window of time ending with current time.

 If an interval is specified and `endDate` is not, `endDate` is set to current server time.